ExistingPerson08/Spacefin-themes/README.md

-# Spacefin-themes
+# Spacefin-cli
-This is collection with full themes (both layout and Cosmic theme) and python script for setting them for [Spacefin](https://github.com/ExistingPerson08/Spacefin).
+This is collection with full themes (both layout and Cosmic theme), development enviroments and aliases and python script for setting them for [Spacefin](https://github.com/ExistingPerson08/Spacefin).
 Script is made for Spacefin but it should work on any distro.
 Script requires Python 3.8 or newer.

-You can add your own themes, just make pull request ;).
+You can add your own themes, enviroments or aliases, just make pull request ;).